hardwario/docs/tower/firmware-development/development-with-cli-tools.md

     ```
     :::note

-    The `--recursive` flag is needed to clone all submodules as well, mainly SDK submodule
+    The `--recursive` flag is needed to clone all submodules as well, mainly SDK submodule.

     :::
 - Open the project in your favorite editor